Jonathon Sharkey

 Jonathon Tepes Sharkey (born John Albert Sharkey; April 2, 1964) is an American former professional wrestler, and has been a candidate in multiple elections for public office.

 Background

 Sharkey was born in Elizabeth, New Jersey and joined the United States Army in 1981.
 Following his discharge on medical grounds in 1983, he studied at Kansas State University.
 He has lived in Minnesota and resides in Florida.
 Sharkey has three living children, and a fourth child who is now deceased.
 He married Oksana Shavaryn in 2016.

 Musician/actor

-A drummer since the age of 5, as well as a guitarist, Sharkey is endorsed by Soultone Cymbals, and has recorded an album of Elvis Presley cover songs.
+A drummer since the age of 5, as well as a guitarist, Sharkey is endorsed by Soultone Cymbals.
+He has recorded an album of Elvis Presley cover songs.
 He has also appeared in several films, both as an actor and as a soundtrack composer.